Beautiful pairs: Domination in valued fields

 \end{enumerate} \end{proposition}

+\begin{remark} By pure stable embeddedness of both the residue field and the value group, the definability of the types $\tp(\RF(L)/\RF(K))$ and $\tp(\VG(L)/\VG(K))$ can be taken either in the languages of rings and ordered groups, respectively, or in the full ambient valued field language. \end{remark}

 \begin{proof} One direction of part (1) follows by Lemma \ref{lem:def-to-sep}, and stable embeddedness of the value group and residue field.
-The converse direction follows the same argument as in \cite[Theorem 5.9]{cubi-ye} (where the assumption that $L$ is a model plays no essential role).
+The converse direction follows word for word as in the proof of \cite[Theorem 5.9]{cubi-ye}, where the assumption that $L$ is a model is not used.